-Policy 86 - Food Growing Total expenditure on SANG sites and breakdown of expenditure (delivery/maintenance) SANG Ecological Surveys (SES) - number of condition surveys carried out - site condition rating (eg: good - needs improvement - poor) No harm to the Epping Forest SAC arising from traffic growth, based on the number of trips to/from a development site compared with the level set out in the submitted Transport Assessment and Air Quality Study 2 The condition of Epping Forest Special Area of Conservation's SAC qualifying features (Beech woodland, holly shrub layer and stag beetles), including any evidence of negative effects from recreational pressure, urban effects and air quality.
-Change in number of No increase in the number of vehicle trips to/from a development site above the level set out in the submitted Transport Assessment and Air Quality Study 2 MM199 Table 5.12 and Allotments Policy allotments Monitoring Indicator Target (if applicable) To align with modification to policies IVIIVI 199 Table 3.12 Policy 93 - Managing Flood Risk Number of development with flood risk assessments undertaken Number of planning applications approved and Target (II applicable) To dingit with modification to policies refused with reason for refusal as flood risk where development proposals are required to carry out the sequential test and exception test.
+Ref Page Policy/Paragraph Main Modification in the submitted Transport Assessment and Air Quality Study 2 the level set out in the submitted Transport Assessment and Air Quality Study 2 The condition of Epping Forest Special Area of Conservation's SAC qualifying features (Beech woodland, holly shrub layer and stag beetles), including any evidence of negative effects from recreational pressure, urban effects and air quality.
+Policy 86 - Food Growing and Allotments Change in number of allotments No net loss , MM199 Table 5.12 Policy Monitoring Indicator Target (if applicable) Policy 93 - Managing Flood Risk Number of development with flood risk assessments 1 IOOU INISK undertaken Number of planning Number of planning applications approved and refused with reason for refusal as flood risk where development proposals are required to carry out the sequential test and exception test.
 Number of sites, and total gross units permitted in Flood Zone 1, 2 and 3.
-Contributions received for flood risk mitigations
+Contributions received for flood risk mitigations.